 CMAC has embarked on a zero-waste initiative to decrease waste with an average 75% diversion rate in the first season.
 CMAC also partners with JUST boxed water which is made up of 82% renewable resources and is 100% recyclable.
 It is responsibly sourced, produced and packaged for improved environmental and community impact.

 Our Napa Valley Vineyard Operations team collaborated with the EPA, the Napa County Flood Control Agency and other partners on a Napa River Restoration project which benefits wildlife and promotes biodiversity, increases water quality within the restoration zone and improves flood control.
 The objective was to restore 9 miles of the Napa River from Oakville Cross Road to Oak Knoll Avenue.
-This reach comprised of approximately 70 parcels and 34 private entities including our Franciscan Oakville Estate and Wappo Hill Vineyards properties; 1.8 miles of our vineyard acres were redirected for river channel widening.
-Historic changes in land use and management had resulted in channel incision with bank failure, and erosion of channel bed forms such as riffles, bars and pools which have negatively impacted native salmon and steelhead trout populations.
+The restoration project covered public and private property, including our Franciscan Oakville Estate and Wappo Hill Vineyards properties.
+1.8 miles of our vineyard properties were redirected for river channel widening which reduces property damage and sediment delivery to prevent bank erosion.

 Constellation is a member of the Washington Regional Alcohol Program (WRAP).
 WRAP's SoberRide program offers the Washington D.C. area free taxi rides during key holidays, including a key holiday for Constellation and our great Mexican beer and tequila brands - Cinco de Mayo.